briemadu/rl4nlp/guidelines.md

 **Format**

 In both cases, for you to practice how a real paper submission works, write your article following the formatting guidelines of long papers either of [COLING2020](https://coling2020.org/pages/submission) or [EMNLP2020](https://2020.emnlp.org/call-for-papers).
-The only difference is that your report must have **exactly 9 pages** plus blibliography.
+The only difference is that your report must have **exactly 9 pages** plus blibliography and (if you need) appendix.

 There will be a link in Moodle for you to submit a pdf.
 Those who opt for the experiments must also submit a compressed file with your code or point to a repository.